 The Fridge and the First Super Bowl Prop

 In 1986, if you were one of the lucky few to own a personal computer like the Commodore 64, your online experience involved a 1200-baud modem and a BBS.
-How times have changed.

-That was also the year the world was introduced to a brand new idea in Super Bowl betting.
+This was also the year the world was introduced to a brand new idea in Super Bowl betting.
 The proposition bet has been around for well over a century, probably originating in the early days of professional baseball in the 1870s.
 But it wasn’t until Super Bowl XX that we saw the first ever Super Bowl prop: Will William “The Refrigerator” Perry score a touchdown?

 Little did we know that we were on the verge of a media explosion.
 The timing was just right for a motley assortment of larger-than-life football players to stake their claim on the national consciousness.
 QB Jim McMahon became the brash gunslinger at odds with NFL commissioner Pete Rozelle.
 Beloved RB Walter Payton played “good cop” to McMahon’s “bad cop.”
 But the man who became the most famous of them all was, appropriately enough, part of Chicago’s signature “46” defense.

 William Perry went first round in the 1985 draft to the Chicago Bears; a 340-pound giant of a man (unusually big for an NFL player back then) who played defensive tackle in college for the Clemson Tigers, aiding them to a national championship in 1981 .
 Perry’s girth and his infectious smile quickly made him a fan favorite in Chicago, however the Bears defensive coordinator Buddy Ryan was not particularly fond of playing the rookie.